Community-centered design

 Anticipate sensitive questions or topics as best you can, and look for signs of trauma.
 Be prepared to ask your participant if they’d be willing to talk about a topic, and if they’re not, move on, or end the research activity as needed.
 Note that even if the participant chooses to end research sessions early, they should still be paid for their time.

-As part of beginning the project for which you’re conducting research, your team ideally spent time uncovering biases and walking through an exercise such as Frames of reference.
-If you have not taken those steps yet, considering doing them before entering into research work. activity
+As part of beginning the project for which you’re conducting research, your team should have spent time uncovering biases using exercises such as frames of reference.
+If you have not taken those steps yet, consider doing them before conducting research activities.

-Research is the primary time when your team will interact directly with the people you are seeking to help.
-In order for the research to be as useful as possible, it’s important to look at how bias can show up during the research process.
-Whether in choices around who participates, what information is collected, or how information is interpreted, there’s always a potential for bias to limit or skew the work.
-You will not be able to completely remove the potential for bias, but recognizing and proactively working to mitigate it will improve the credibility of your research and design.
+Research is the primary time when your team will interact directly with the people you are serving.
+For the research to be as useful as possible, it’s important to consider how bias can show up during the research process.
+Whether in choosing who participates, what information is collected, or how information is interpreted, there’s always a potential for bias to limit or skew the work.
+You will not be able to eliminate the potential for bias, but recognizing and proactively working to mitigate it will improve the credibility of your research and design.

 Some specific biases worth noting:

-• Sampling bias, where participants are chosen in a way that is not representative of the intended population.
-For example, recruiting research participants via personal networks can lead to hearing only from those who share similar values and beliefs to yourself.
-Recruiting via social media can omit people who don’t have internet access.
+• Sampling bias: Research participants are chosen in a way that is not representative of the intended population.
+For example, recruiting research participants via personal networks can lead to hearing only from those who share similar values or experiences to yourself.
+Likewise, recruiting via social media can omit people who don’t have internet access.

-• Social desirability bias, where participants answer questions or give feedback to conform to how they want to be viewed by others.
-For example, a research participant may say they like a prototype they don’t actually understand, for fear of being perceived negatively if they admit otherwise.
+• Social desirability bias: Participants answer questions or give feedback to conform to how they want to be viewed by others.
+For example, a research participant may say they like a prototype they don’t understand, for fear of being perceived negatively if they admit otherwise.

-• Interview bias and confirmation bias, where we seek or favor information confirming our own prior beliefs and assumptions.
-If you’re a sighted person, you may omit thinking about the needs of people with low vision when you conduct research.
-If you design a product and then go on to research it, you may consciously or subconsciously shape the results to support your initial design decisions.
+• Interview bias and confirmation bias: Researchers may seek or favor information confirming their own prior beliefs and assumptions.
+For example, a sighted researcher may not think about the needs of people with low vision when conducting research.
+Or, a researcher may consciously or subconsciously shape research results to support initial product design decisions.

 Handle data and stories with care

-Safeguard the data and information gathered from participants in a sensitive manner.
-Many underserved and underrepresented communities have had historically difficult experiences with the federal government.
-Safeguarding their PII and maintaining compliance with your organizational data management, privacy, and security standards are important to ensure participants are not vulnerable to further trauma from mishandling of their data, such as a privacy breach.
+Handle the data and information gathered from participants carefully.
+Many underserved and underrepresented communities have historically had difficult experiences with the federal government.
+Safeguarding their PII and complying with your organizational data management, privacy, and security standards are important to ensure participants are not vulnerable to further harm from mishandling of their data, such as a privacy breach.

-18F defines PII as “information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual”; see their research guidelines for a more detailed explanation.
+PII is information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual.

 When it comes to collecting PII from participants, best practices are as follows: